aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/100_addons/010-add-labels.md

 ### 4. Validate labels

-Go to the **Settings > Clusters > hub-cluster** in the Argo CD dashboard.
-Examine the Hub-Cluster Cluster object.
-This will confirm that GitOps Bridge has successfully updated the Labels and Annotations.
+Navigate to Settings > Clusters > hub-cluster in the Argo CD dashboard.
+Examine the hub-cluster object to confirm that GitOps Bridge has successfully updated its labels.

 ![Hub Cluster Updated Metadata](/static/images/hubcluster-update-labels.png)

-Argo CD pulls labels and annotations for the cluster object from a kubernetes secret.
-We used gitops bridge to update labels and annotations for the secret.
+ArgoCD reads the labels from a Kubernetes Secret that represents the cluster.

 You can check the Labels and annotations on the cluster secret: